maneeshs/hybrid/index.md

 <dl>
 <dt>Non-disruptive updates</dt>
 <dd>A non-disruptive update does not affect your environment, your running applications, or your users' access to your applications.
 This update type does not require case-by-case approval.
-These updates are applied in the preapproved, available maintenance windows that you set from the System Updates page.</dd>
+These updates are applied in the preapproved update windows that you set from the System Updates page.</dd>
 <dt>Disruptive updates</dt>
 <dd>A disruptive update might affect your environment, running applications, or your users' access to your applications.
 You have the ability to schedule and approve each of these maintenance updates within the allotted 21-day maintenance window to ensure that the update is not applied during critical business hours.
 You can select the suggested deployment date and time that is based on your preapproved update windows, or you can select two more times and dates for IBM to choose from when applying the update.</dd>
 </dl>

-For more information about setting preapproved maintenance windows, and setting specific unavailable dates for maintenance, see [Maintenance updates](index.html#oc_schedulemaintenance).
+For more information about setting preapproved update windows, and setting specific blackout dates for maintenance, see [Maintenance updates](index.html#oc_schedulemaintenance).

 ### General system information